DinaHamdan/FFM/FFM.markdown

 ## CODE TO DO :

-add javascript for hamburger menu add constraints for unique codes add javascript or animation for gallery
+add javascript for hamburger menu failed

+add javascript or animation for gallery